North Atlantic Right Whales in Peril

 CLF in Action

 It’s not just the right thing to do – it’s the law.
-Federal agencies have a legal duty to protect right whales from commercial fishing threats, and CLF will hold them accountable.
+Federal agencies have a legal duty to protect North Atlantic right whales from human-caused threats, and CLF will hold them accountable.

 What’s at Stake

-2017 was a heartbreaking year for the endangered North Atlantic right whale.
-With barely 410 whales remaining, even one death threatens the species’ existence.
-Tragically, the number of right whale deaths in 2017 reached 18 – an urgent crisis that requires an all-hands-on-deck approach.
+With barely 340 whales remaining on the planet, even one death threatens the species’ existence.
+Tragically, 91 right whales have been killed or injured since 2017 alone – creating an urgent crisis that requires an all-hands-on-deck approach.

-We know that entanglement in fixed fishing gear such as lobster pots, gillnets, and hook-and-line gear accounts for a staggering 85 percent of right whale deaths in recent years.
-Given an already decimated population, this human-caused harm is unacceptable.
-We believe it’s also preventable.
+We know that entanglement in fixed fishing gear such as lobster pots, gillnets, and hook-and-line gear accounts for more than 50% of right whale deaths.
+Collisions with boats and ships are also a deadly threat to their survival.
+Given an already decimated population, these human-caused harms are unacceptable.
+These threats are also preventable.

-In addition to holding the federal government accountable for its duty to protect right whales from harm caused by commercial fishing gear, CLF will push for more collaboration and action from all key players to do whatever it takes to restore the right whale population to healthy and thriving numbers.
-Extinction is forever – and we will not let the magnificent North Atlantic right whale disappear from New England’s ocean waters on our watch.
+CLF will continue to hold the federal government accountable for its duty to protect right whales from harm caused by commercial fishing gear and collisions with vessels.
+And we will push for more collaboration and action from all key players to do whatever it takes to restore the right whale population to healthy and thriving numbers.
+Extinction is forever – and we will not let the magnificent North Atlantic right whale disappear on our watch.